 2. Veepeak OBDCheck Bluetooth Code Reader

-- UNIVERSAL VEHICLE COMPATIBILITY - Works with OBD2 / EOBD compliant cars and light trucks (in the United States, vehicles since year 1996 are supported including light-duty diesel pickup trucks, hybrid...
+- Works with all brand OBD2 / EOBD compliant cars and light trucks (in the United States, vehicles since year 1996 are supported, including pickup trucks, hybrid and many electric vehicles).

 If you think the BlueDriver is a bit expensive, check out the Veepeak Code Reader.
 This OBD2 Bluetooth scan tool is compatible with iOS and Android devices.